 Who needs E&O insurance?

-Generally, any business which offers advice or provides a service needs an errors and omissions policy.
+Any business that offers advice or provides a professional service needs an errors and omissions policy.
 Occupations that require E&O insurance typically include:

 - Real estate agents